pokepark/PokemonRaidBot/README.md

 #### Filter Raids from Webhook / geoconfig.json

-If you got different Chats for different Areas you can setup them in `"WEBHOOK_CHATS_LEVEL_5_0":"-100444555666"` regarding to your configuration in the geoconfig.json.
+If you have multiple Chats for different Areas you can setup them in `"WEBHOOK_CHATS_LEVEL_5_0":"-100444555666"` matching with your configuration in the geoconfig.json.
 Go to http://geo.jasparke.net/ and create an Area (Geofence), where your gyms are.
 When you are finished, click on 'exp' and save the coordinates to your geoconfig.json.
 And for the ID 0 you use "WEBHOOK_CHATS_LEVEL_5_0", for ID 1 "WEBHOOK_CHATS_LEVEL_5_1" and so on.
 The raids will only be posted into the defined chats.